Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 PLAZA: That's right.

-SAGAL: So he says to you, honey, I've got a great idea for a part.
-I would like you to play a knight, an ax-wielding, profane, foul-mouthed sexually rapacious pagan, Satan-worshipping-possibly nun.
+SAGAL: So he says to you, honey, I have got a great idea for a part.
+I would like you to play an axe-wielding, profane, foul-mouthed, sexually rapacious, pagan, Satan-worshipping-possibly nun.
 And you say...

 PLAZA: I said, OK.
 What are we having for dinner?